 Before proceeding further, I would like to specify here that…

-If you are an iPhone fan, you will most probably buy the next iPhone!
+If you are an Apple fan, you will most probably buy the latest iPhone available.

-If you are a Samsung Galaxy or a Sony xPeria loyalist, you are also most likely to buy the next flagship model!
+While if you are a Samsung Galaxy or a Sony xPeria loyalist, you are also most likely to buy their latest flagship model.

 This is the first thing you have to decide upon.
 It will shortlist your options to a great extent.
 Which Operating System will you prefer?